Nathan Rees: Premier

 Iemma resigned on 5 September 2008 after his own Right faction rebuffed his plans to reshuffle the Cabinet.
 However, the Right had no credible replacement candidate.
 It thus agreed to support Rees, a member of the Socialist Left faction.
 Thus, later in the day, Rees was unanimously elected Labor leader, and hence Premier.
 He was sworn in by the Lieutenant Governor of New South Wales, Chief Justice of New South Wales James Spigelman after only nineteen months as a member of parliament.
 Carmel Tebbutt was elected unanimously as Deputy Leader, and thus Deputy Premier.
 The following Monday, 8 September, Rees was also sworn in as Minister for the Arts.

-A slump in revenues associated with the recent global financial crisis compelled Rees and the State Treasurer Eric Roozendaal to implement a mini-budget which was handed down on 11 November 2008.
+A slump in revenues during the 2008 financial crisis compelled Rees and the State Treasurer Eric Roozendaal to implement a mini-budget which was handed down on 11 November 2008.
 The mini-budget increased taxes and charges such as land tax, mineral royalties, parking space levies and also announced the privatisation of state assets.
 A universal scheme providing free travel on public transport for all students going to and from school was curtailed—a decision since reversed—and the previously announced North West Metro and South West rail projects were indefinitely postponed.
 A series of by-elections to replace former Premier Morris Iemma, Deputy Premier John Watkins and Health Minister Reba Meagher resulted in massive swings against the government and saw John Watkins' former seat of Ryde resoundingly lost to the Liberals.

 Soon after returning from his wedding in New York, Rees dismissed rumours of a leadership challenge within the Labor party.
 After the resignation of John Della Bosca as Minister for Health and the Central Coast, and after a subsequent cabinet reshuffle, Rees appointed himself as Minister for the Central Coast.

 On 14 November 2009, Rees was granted extraordinary powers by the New South Wales Labor State Conference to pick his own cabinet (usually the Labor caucus and Head Office chooses the ministry, and the leader only assigns portfolios).
 The next day Rees sacked Finance Minister (and Labor powerbroker) Joe Tripodi, Primary Industries Minister Ian Macdonald, and Parliamentary Secretaries Henry Tsang and Sonia Hornery for blocking key reforms aimed at distancing the government from corruption and improving the provision of services to constituents and for plotting to remove him from the premiership.
-This was the fourth time since Rees had taken over the premiership that there had been a cabinet reshuffle.
+This was the fourth cabinet reshuffle since Rees took over the premiership.